slash4-de/openstack/source/day1.rst

 |image11|

-d.
-Upon successful import, a message like below will appear:
+4. Upon successful import, a message like below will appear:

 |image12|

-e.
-Next, under networking tab, select the network that we created earlier and click on launch button.Below image displays the steps:
+5. Next, under networking tab, select the network that we created earlier and click on launch button.Below image displays the steps:

 |image13|